denten-books/plain-text/main.md

 What does it mean to have "depth" in writing?
 Understood literally, the question has lead us to the various surfaces on which inscription can take hold.
-With the device at hand, we can now consider the problem of textual duplicity figuratively, in terms of a model.
-That model has an intellectual history, not usually apparent in its practical application.
-We may write texts in one way, but philosophize about them in another.
-My admittedly difficult task here will be to bring these two traditions closer together, and to show that at some point the language of literary theory and computer science converge on the issue of document structure.
+With the device at hand, we can now consider the problem of textual duplicity figuratively, as data object.
+The model of textuality implicit in that object belongs to the history of ideas not usually apparent in its everyday use.
+We may write texts in one way, but talk about them in another.
+My admittedly difficult task here will be to bring the traditions of interpreting texts and architechting textual systems closer together: to percive a point convergence on document structure between usually disparate languages of literary theory and computer science.

 In talking about texts of all kinds, literary scholars and computer scientists often make a distinction between form and content.
 "Classical art, in a word,